 Sara was 12th at the end of the second day despite not standing out in any test.

-Tragedy struck on the first wod of the last day when he was unable to hold the descent on the legless rope climbs.
+Tragedy struck in the first wod of the last day when I was not able to hold the descent on the legless rope climbs.

 The cameras focused on his face of despair, sadness and anger.